Sofia Bevarly Flaunts Cleavage In Corseted Crop Top With Plunging Neckline

 For accessories, she went with a few rings.

 Sofia faced the camera in the first snapshot.
 She held her hands in front of her body while gazing at the lens.
-The image was cropped at her waist, making it all abut her voluptuous chest.
+The image was cropped at her waist, making it all about her voluptuous chest.

 In the second picture, Sofia turned sideways, giving her fans a different angle of her chest.
 A few strands of her hair fell over one shoulder with the ends dangling near her bosom.
 She raised one shoulder and gave the camera a sultry look.